Skip to content

 There are twelve species of Michigan milkweeds (Asclepias spp.) that can be grown for Monarch Butterflies and other insects.
 Milkweeds are an important host species for Monarch, Queen, and Soldier Butterflies.
 The Monarch butterfly in particular uses the cardenolides found in the milky sap of milkweeds to give an unpleasant taste to predators.
 These plants are also an important nectar source to all insects visiting your pollinator garden.
 Michigan is divided into the lower and upper peninsulas by Lakes Michigan and Huron.
 For purposes of clarity, distributions are given using these peninsulas.

-1. Clasping Milkweed (Asclepias amplexicaulis), a Michigan Milkweed for Dry Soils
+1. Clasping Milkweed (Asclepias amplexicaulis), a Milkweed for Dry Soils

-Clasping Milkweed (Asclepias amplexicaulis): This Michigan milkweed is native to the western and south-central counties of the lower peninsula (Kartesz 2015).
+Clasping Milkweed (Asclepias amplexicaulis): Clasping milkweed is native to the western and south-central counties of the lower peninsula of Michigan (Kartesz 2015).
 In the wild, clasping milkweed grows in dry woodlands, prairies, meadows, and roadsides that have sandy or gravelly soil.
-Growing up to 3 feet tall, this milkweed has greenish-pink, red-, brown, to purple flowers that bloom from March to Spetember.
+Growing up to 3 feet tall, this milkweed has greenish-pink, red-, brown, to purple flowers that bloom from March to September.

-In a garden setting, this milkweed is hardy in zones 3-9 and requires full sun to partial shade having dry sandy/rocky soil.
-Seeds for this species can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In your Michigan butterfly garden, this milkweed is hardy in zones 3-9 and requires full sun to partial shade having dry sandy/rocky soil.
+Seeds of clasping milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Plant of clasping milkweed (Asclepias amplexicaulis) with pink flowers in a wooded area.

-Pinkish flowers of clasping milkweed (Asclepias amplexicaulis) in a field.
+Pinkish flowers of clasping milkweed (Asclepias amplexicaulis) in a field, a Raleigh milkweed.

-Pink Flowers of Clasping Milkweed — cassi saari, CC BY-SA 4.0, via Wikimedia Commons
+Flowers of Clasping Milkweed (Asclepias amplexicaulis) — cassi saari, CC BY-SA 4.0, via Wikimedia Commons

 Reddish-pink flowers of clasping milkweed (Asclepias amplexicaulis) in a field.